 - Choose the games you want to move and select Move to USB Extended Storage.

-This process will copy the game files to the external drive, where they'll be stored until you're ready to transfer them back to the internal SSD for play.
+This process will copy the game files to the external drive until you're ready to transfer them back to the internal SSD for play.

 How to Install and Format an Internal M.2 SSD for PS5?

-If you're looking for a more permanent solution to increase your storage capacity and improve performance, installing an M.2 SSD is an excellent choice.
-Sony has provided specific guidelines for installing and formatting an internal SSD, and following these instructions carefully will ensure your upgrade is successful.
+To increase your storage capacity and improve performance, installing an M.2 SSD is an excellent choice.
+Sony provides specific guidelines for installing and formatting an internal SSD.
+Follow these instructions carefully will ensure your upgrade is successful.

 Step 1: Choose a Compatible M.2 SSD